Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Nuts: pistachios and cashews

 Raffinose and stachyose are the most common GOS found in legumes such as beans, lentils, and chickpeas and cannot be digested or absorbed by anybody.
-These foods are best avoided on the SIBO and low FODMAP diet.
+These foods are limited and or avoided on a low FODMAP diet for SIBO.

-Only one disaccharide can potentially act as a fodmap in food with is lactose found in milk from cows, goats, or sheep, ice cream, yogurt, and soft cheeses such as cottage cheese, cream cheese, and ricotta.
+Only one disaccharide can potentially act as a fodmap in food: lactose found in milk from cows, goats, or sheep, ice cream, yogurt, and soft cheeses such as cottage cheese, cream cheese, and ricotta.

 High lactose foods contain over 4 grams of lactose per serve, but hard cheeses such as cheddar, parmesan, camembert, and gouda are virtually lactose-free.